NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-a-Package.md

 #Create and Publish a Package

 There are a few ways to create a NuGet package.
-This tutorial walks you through creating a NuGet package from a project using the nuget CLI and publishing it to nuget.org.
+This tutorial walks you through creating a NuGet package from a project using the nuget CLI and [Visual Studio 2015](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx) and publishing it to nuget.org.

 ##Pre-requisites
-1. Visual Studio - If you don't have Visual Studio installed, you can download [Visual Studio Community 2015](https://developer.microsoft.com/en-us/windows/downloads) for free.
+1. Visual Studio 2015 - If you don't have Visual Studio installed, you can download [Visual Studio Community 2015](https://developer.microsoft.com/en-us/windows/downloads) for free.
 2. NuGet CLI - Download the latest version of nuget.exe from [nuget.org/downloads](https://nuget.org/downloads), move it to a location of your choice, and add the path to Nuget.exe to the PATH Environment Variable.
 For more details, take a look at [The NuGet Install Guide](/ndocs/guides/install-nuget#nuget-cli).

-##Create a new Class Library project
+##Create a New Class Library Project

 In Visual Studio, choose **File**, **New**, **Project**.
 In the **New Project** dialog, expand the **Visual C#** node and choose the **Windows** node, and then choose **Class Library**.
 Change the name to AppLogger.

 ![Create new Project](/images/CreatePublishNugetSample/01.PNG)

 After you are done making change to the code in this project, in the **Build** menu, choose **Build Solution**.
 Make sure the solution builds successfully.

-##Create the .nuspec file
+##Create the .nuspec File

 Bring up the command prompt and navigate to the folder containing the `.csproj` file for the project you just created.
 This path will look something like this:
 	`C:\Users\username\Documents\Visual Studio 2015\Projects\AppLogger\AppLogger`